anzumura/kanji-tools/README.md

 $ kanaConvert -k kwarutetto
 クァルテット
 ```
 The program also supports various flags for controlling conversion (like Hepburn or Kunrei) and it has an interactive mode as well.
 Passing '-p' to *kanaConvert* causes it to print out a Kana Chart that shows the Rōmaji letter combinations that are supported along with some notes and totals.
 The output is aligned properly in a terminal using a fixed font (or an IDE depending on the font - see Table.h for more details).
-However, the output isn't aligned properly in a Markdown code block (wide to narrow character ration isn't exactly 2:1) so there is also a '-m' option to print with markdown formatting (note: the markdown version of the output shown below unfortunately doesn't have section breaks between the different groups of kana, i.e., 'a', 'ka', 'sa', etc., but '-p' does):
+However, the output isn't aligned properly in a Markdown code block (wide to narrow character ration isn't exactly 2:1) so there is also a '-m' option to print with markdown formatting Note: the terminal output (-p) puts a border line between sections (in this case rows for each group of kana symbols, i.e., 'a', 'ka', 'sa', etc.), but for markdown (-m) the rows are in bold instead:

 **Notes:**
 - Roma=Rōmaji, Hira=Hiragana, Kata=Katakana, Uni=Unicode, Hepb=Hepburn, Kunr=Kunrei